AlexAndrei98/did_frontend/README.md

 # Burger Builder
 # PLAN OF ATTACK FOR BUILDING THE FRONTEND
 1. rewrite auth to work with the did create api
-2. add an extra page similar to orders for credentials.
+2. add an extra page similar to orders for documents.

 ## How it works
 in index.js there is a root reducers for interactions for each page.